 Mr. Giglio's fledgling business began with one truck and one employee.
 Mr. Giglio had no experience operating a Commercial truck, making it imperative that the employee was licensed to drive the vehicle.
 Borrowing $6000.00 to purchase a truck and a railcar full of beer, Mr. Giglio and his assistant began selling and delivering product.
 The market area consisted of Jefferson, Orange, Hardin, and Liberty Counties.
 A smaller market share in Liberty County drove Mr. Giglio to trade Liberty County for Chambers County.
 With the trade came the opportunity to distribute Carlings Black Label and Red Cap Ale across his entire footprint.
 I guess you could say he was a pioneer of "Market Consolidation."
 Service was Mr. Giglio's top priority and his brands were sold in 95% of the outlets in his market area.
 Although his product was readily available, his biggest dilemma was lack of sales!
 Mr. Giglio stated, "With my wife's prayers, and my [hard] work we made it.
 It's easy to give up, [but] I'm a firm believer, if you work hard and stick with it, you can make it."
 Mr. Giglio sold over 40 thousand cases upon completion of his first year!

 The business continues to grow.
 Giglio has distribution centers in Beaumont, Longview and Palestine.
-Son, Charles Giglio, and grandsons, Julian Rayzor, Will Jenkins, and Michael Jenkins are integral to the success of this expanding business.
+Son, Charles Giglio, and grandsons, Julian Rayzor, Will Jenkins, Michael Jenkins, and Julian Giglio are integral to the success of this expanding business.
 Giglio Distributing's sales have soared from a meager 40 thousand cases to approximately 6.2 million cases per year!